ecsousa/PSSudo/README.md

 # PSSudo

+**Note: I will no longer enhance this module.
+I recommed using [gsudo](https://github.com/gerardog/gsudo) instead, which provide a much better solution.**

 PowerShell module that provides `Start-Elevated` function: it will execute the provided command line with elevated privileges.
 This module is able to handle the following argument types: